jingzbu/TAHTIID/README.md

 =============
 Jing Zhang

-Jing Zhang currently is a PhD student in Division of Systems Engineering at Boston University, working with Professor [Yannis Paschalidis](http://ionia.bu.edu/).
+Jing Zhang currently is a PhD student in the Division of Systems Engineering at Boston University, advised by Professor [Yannis Paschalidis](http://sites.bu.edu/paschalidis/).

 Email: `jzh@bu.edu`